braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 After activating your transformation, refer to the analytics on the **Transformations** page to monitor its performance.

-**Incoming Requests**<br>This is the number of webhooks received at this transformation’s URL.
+**Incoming Requests:** This is the number of webhooks received at this transformation’s URL.
 If incoming requests are 0, your source platform hasn’t sent over any webhooks, or the connection cannot be made.

-**Deliveries**<br>After receiving incoming requests, data transformation applies your transformation code to create a Braze `/users/track` request.
+**Deliveries:** After receiving incoming requests, data transformation applies your transformation code to create a Braze `/users/track` request.

 The number of deliveries will never be greater than the number of incoming requests.
 However, it is a good goal to have 100% of incoming requests leading to deliveries.

 - If deliveries are 0, check your transformation code to ensure there are no syntax errors and that it compiles.
 Then, check whether the output is a valid `/users/track` request.
 - If deliveries are less than the number of incoming requests, that indicates that at least some webhooks are delivered successfully transformed to `/users/track`.
-Your transformation code does not account for 100% of the webhooks received.
+Your transformation code doesn't account for 100% of the webhooks received.
-- If your source platform has logs, look to see if there are inconsistencies across different webhooks.
+- If your source platform has logs, check if there are inconsistencies across different webhooks.
-- If your transformation code has if/else logic, look closely to see if one of the control flows is the cause of failure.
+- If your transformation code has if/else logic, check if one of the control flows is the cause of failure.

+[4]: {% image_buster /assets/img/data_transformation/data_transformation3.png %}
 [5]: {% image_buster /assets/img/data_transformation/data_transformation4.png %}
 [6]: {% image_buster /assets/img/data_transformation/data_transformation5.png %}
 [7]: {% image_buster /assets/img/data_transformation/data_transformation6.jpg %}